 The report notes that the National Institute of Mental Health’s Epidemiologic Catchment Area (ECA) study in 1990 found astonishing rates of comorbid alcohol abuse disorders among those with bipolar disorder.
 Specifically:

 According to the American Journal of Managed Care (AJMC), people with bipolar disorder are more likely to develop an addiction to drugs or alcohol.
 According to statistics presented by the American Journal of Managed Care, 25% to 50% of people with bipolar disorder have at least one comorbid mental health disorder.
 Individuals with bipolar disorder are three times more likely to develop alcohol abuse or dependence.
-In one study of patients diagnosed with bipolar disorder:
+In one study of patients diagnosed with bipolar disorder also had:

 Other studies summarized by the AJMC find similarly high rates of co-occurrence among people who struggle with bipolar disorder.
 “Similarly, the NCS has reported that 6.5% of alcoholic men and 10.6% of alcoholic women have a lifetime history of mania.
 Among the individuals diagnosed with bipolar I disorder in the NCS study, 71% reported at least 1 lifetime substance use disorder; 61% reported alcohol dependence; 64.2% reported alcohol abuse; 40.7% reported drug dependence; and 46.1% reported drug abuse.”